HAF Programme

 Programmes can be led by a range of organisations from across the public, private and community and voluntary sectors.
 To become an approved provider, partners must be able to meet minimum operating standards, sign up and adhere to a service partner agreement and can meet the objectives of the programme.

-We are actively inviting expression of interest from partners to work with us to deliver the Summer HAF 2024 programme in Stoke-on-Trent.
+We are actively inviting expression of interest from partners to work with us to deliver the Winter HAF 2024 programme in Stoke-on-Trent.

-For the Summer 2024 school holidays, Stoke-on-Trent City Council (SOTCC), and The Hubb Foundation (THF) will once again join forces to deliver healthy food alongside physical and enrichment activities.
+For the Winter 2024 school holidays, Stoke-on-Trent City Council (SOTCC), and The Hubb Foundation (THF) will once again join forces to deliver healthy food alongside physical and enrichment activities.
 Stoke-on-Trent’s Holiday Activity Programme.
-It supports reception aged children to year 11 age children inclusive, who are eligible for benefits related free school meals, who attend a Stoke-on-Trent school during the school holidays.
+The programme, predominately supports reception aged children to year 11 age children inclusive, who are eligible for benefits related free school meals, who attend a Stoke-on-Trent school.

-For any questions regarding the EOI please contact our Operations Manager
+For any questions regarding the EOI please contact The Hubb Foundation’s Community Relationship Manager

 Kevin.Hawkins@thehubbfoundation.org.uk